Fascinated by the mystery and magic of the underwater world, 41-year-old Rafal Makiela from Poland has been into photography since 2005.

 What triggers your inspiration most?
 Ideas kind of come to me from everywhere and grow effortlessly in my mind, of course in combination with inspiration from within.

-More ideas or projects ahead in 2017 and 2018?
+More ideas or projects ahead?
 Any long-term goals?
 I would really love to shoot in Mexico‘s ocean where the underwater sculptures are found and use a medium format camera to do so.
 It would also be my dream to shoot at Atlantis or the Dubai Mall‘s aquarium.
 My long-term goal is to keep growing and get to see more of the world at the hands of my photography.